 Setting up a subsidiary in Mexico requires a significant amount of time, money, emails, and travel.
 The entire process will take months from start to finish and could delay operations.
 You also cannot hire until you set up a subsidiary, potentially leading you to lose talent who will begin to look for jobs elsewhere.

 Instead of setting up a subsidiary, you can work with a global PEO such as Globalization Partners.
-We specialize in Mexico subsidiary outsourcing, helping you get your branch location off the ground before you establish a subsidiary.
+We specialize in global expansion and hiring outsourcing, helping you get your branch location off the ground in Mexico.
 We can hire employees on your behalf and act as the Employer of Record, so you are not liable for any compliance issues or fines.